Acne aestivalis: Signs and symptoms

-Patients present numerous lesions of small papules that are dull red, dome shaped, hard, and usually not more than 2–4 mm in diameter.
-These lesions do not affect the face but affect lateral aspects of upper arms, shoulder girdle, back, and chest.
-The papules have an onset of 1–3 days after sun asier asigmatism and may last for many weeks.
+Patients present with numerous small papules that are dull red, dome-shaped, hard, and usually 2–4 mm in diameter.
+These lesions typically affect the lateral upper arms, shoulder girdle, back, and chest.
+The face is typically not affected.
+The papules appear 24-72 hours after sun exposure and may last for several weeks.
 Comedones are not present in this type of skin reaction.